 Need something quick and inexpensive for a temporary backsplash.
 Don’t resort to self-adhesive paper or ruining the wall paint.
 Use these attractive stick-on tiles.
 You can take them off easily when needed.

-Pros: the tile made of eco-friendly material; resistant to heat and moisture; easy wipe to remove the stains; they are sturdy, and not flimsy at all; very easy to trim and cut and the adhesive is superb.
+Pros: the tile made of eco-friendly material; resistant to heat and moisture; easy to wipe to remove the stains; they are sturdy and not flimsy at all; straightforward to trim and cut, and the adhesive is superb.

 Cons: rough surfaces are not suitable; thin product.

 Peel and Stick Glass Tile

 The glass tile has more substance and decor value.
 The glossy surface adds more visual interest to the room.
 Use real glass tiles?
 The durability is questionable.
 But you lose nothing with these peel-and-stick glass tiles.

 Pros: made of real glass with a durable scratch, splash, and heat resistance; look super nice and hold super strong; simple to cut with a standard tile cutter.

 Cons: rough walls won’t last very long; there may be color discrepancies.

 Are we actually suggesting the use of wallpaper for the kitchen backsplash?
 Yes, if these are self-adhesive tiles that come in an interesting pattern (such as herringbone).
 The visual interest makes up for it.

 Pros: three times stronger backing glue than normal vinyl tiles; sticks to clean and sleek surfaces and lightly textured walls; resistant to heat and moisture; very easy to cut with just sharp scissors.

 Cons: you have to cut off the top and bottom to make it fit flush against the wall and countertop.